-Chef Nina Metayer : the darling of Parisian patisserie
+Chef Nina Metayer : the world-best of Parisian and La Rochelle patisserie

 More French chefs here.
 Other Pastry chefs here.
 More female chefs here.